s4Ys369/CHEATERex/README.md

  * DynOS by PeachyPeach
     -Exit to Main Menu by Adya
  * JP Red Coin Sound Option by Evanbowl
+ * 4x Extended Level Bounds by anonymous_moose and Lazthedude
  * And of course, CHEATERv11 by $4Y$, me

 ## How to add cheats/mods